weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ## Configure The Deploy Key on GitHub

+Configure the deploy keys for the front-end repository in Github.
 This allows Flux to read and write to the repo with the Kubernetes manifests in it.

-Go to the `<YOUR_GITHUB_USERNAME>/microservices-demo` repo on github, click settings, and deploy keys (on the left at present).
-Add a key, and then paste your public key that generated from above (Run `cat id-rsa-flux.pub`).
-Check the `Allow write access` box.
+Go to the `<YOUR_GITHUB_USERNAME>/microservices-demo` repo on github, click `Settings` from the Setting tab on the top of the repo.
+Then select `Deploy Keys` from the left-hand menu.
+Click `Add a key`, and then paste your public key that was generated from above (Run `cat id-rsa-flux.pub`).
+Be sure to check the `Allow write access` box.

 ## Modify the Front-end Manifest to Point to Your Container Image